ovh/docs/pages/bare_metal_cloud/dedicated_servers/hyperv-network-HG-Scale/guide.en-gb.md

 ### Advance range

-As Advance range only have 2 network interfaces, it’s advised to configure the server in full private mode with both interfaces in teaming connected to the vRack.
-A second server can act as internet gateway with one interface connected to the private network and another connected to the public network.
+As Advance servers only have 2 network interfaces, we advise configuring the server in full private mode with both interfaces in teaming connected to the vRack.
+A second server can act as an internet gateway with one interface connected to the private network and another connected to the public network.

-For this type of configuration, it is possible to use the IP aliasing as described in the article [Configuring IP aliasing ](https://help.ovhcloud.com/csm/en-gb-dedicated-servers-network-ipaliasing?id=kb_article_view&sysparm_article=KB0043753)
+For this type of configuration, it is possible to use the IP aliasing as described in the article [Configuring IP aliasing](/pages/bare_metal_cloud/dedicated_servers/network_ipaliasing).

-It is also possible to set up such configuration (one interface on private network, the second on the public network) for each HyperV server and therefore not configure any teaming.
+It is also possible to set up such configuration (one interface on private network, the second on the public network) for each Hyper-V server and therefore not configure any teaming.
 In this case, the private network bandwidth is reduced and there’s no high availability on network interfaces.

 ## Requirements